nametree

 Filomena beloved, or friend of strength; a devotional old-world classic still cherished as a family heirloom name

-Francesco Frenchman, free one; the classic form treasured by families keeping close ties to Italian heritage
+Francesco Frenchman (Italian form of Francis); the classic form treasured by families keeping close ties to Italian heritage

-Frank free man; the Americanized form of Francesco embraced by generations of Italian immigrant families
+Frank from the name of the Franks, the Germanic tribe; in modern use a short form of Francis; the Americanized form of Francesco embraced by generations of Italian immigrant families

 Gabriella God is my strength; a graceful favorite blending tradition and modern style